Contract Repository

 Tracks Contracts Across Multiple Departments

-With a contract repository, all departments in an organization can store and access contracts in one central database.
+With a central contract repository, all departments in an organization can store and access contracts in one database.
 This allows for better coordination and visibility across different teams, preventing duplicate contracts or conflicting terms.

 Take your deal desk team for example.
 Your sales and legal team work together to negotiate and manage contracts with customers.
 What they don’t do is work alongside each other.
 A digital contract repository enables teams to access the same document without physical handoffs or email exchanges, saving time and reducing miscommunication risks.
 Most importantly, you can use your contract management software solution to track the process through the deal cycle.